okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/password-import-hook/send-response/index.md

 If you return an empty HTTPS response with an HTTP 204 "No content success" status code,  Okta takes the default action, which is to reject the credentials.

-Here, based on the results of the credential check, we return either a command telling Okta to accept the credentials, or an empty response, which will result in Okta rejecting the credentials.
+Here, based on the results of the credential check, we return either a command telling Okta to accept the credentials, or an empty response, which results in Okta rejecting the credentials.

 <StackSelector snippet="send-response"/>